fayaz07/progress_dialog/README.md

 Initialise the **pr** object inside the **build()** method passing context to it

 <ol>
-<li> Initialize the ProgressDialog object
+<li> Initialize the ProgressDialog object <br>

 ```dart
 pr = new ProgressDialog(context);
 ```
 </li>

-<li> By default it is a normal dialog to show some message, if you would like to use it to show percentage of progress done, specify the optional type parameter and specify if you want your dialog to dismiss when back button is pressed isDismissible parameter (Optional)
+<li> By default it is a normal dialog to show some message, if you would like to use it to show percentage of progress done, specify the optional <b>type</b> parameter and specify if you want your dialog to dismiss when back button is pressed <b>isDismissible</b> parameter (Optional) <br/>

 ```dart
 //For normal dialog
 pr = new ProgressDialog(context,type: ProgressDialogType.Normal, isDismissible: true/false);